Persistent object storage with S3

 d77f9ae6-e9a8-4a3e-86bd-b72af75cbc49.jpg

 We can see the list of images matches what we uploaded to the S3 bucket earlier.
-Now let's generate a new image called placeholder.jpg
+Now let's generate a new image called placeholder.jpg and add it to our S3 bucket through the same Pod:

 To verify the persistence and sharing of our storage layer, let's check for the file we just created using the second UI Pod: